Attendance

 The student will be at a disadvantage.
 The student may miss important content at the start of the lesson and interrupt learning.

-Students who are more than 5 minutes late will be required to sign in at reception and will be given a breaktime detention.
+Students who are more than 5 minutes late will be required to complete a breaktime detention.

-Persistent lateness – the Pastoral Lead will require a meeting with students and parents to discuss lateness.
+Persistent lateness – the tutor will require a meeting with students and parents to discuss lateness.

 Parents/Carers